MRKISS Library

 All of the options listed for the question "I need a more comprehensive solution.
 Do you have

-advice?" are faster than MRKISS
+advice?" are faster than MRKISS.
+In particular Julia's

-and SUNDIALS.
+DifferentialEquations.jl and SUNDIALS.

 If you are looking for something small without a lot of dependencies, then you might like Hairer's classic

-codes – they are faster than MRKISS
+codes – they are faster than MRKISS.

 13.9.
 It seems like things are used other than Fortran.
 Are there really no external dependencies?

-.
+I use several tools in the development of MRKISS.
 In addition several of the examples use external tools to draw

 graphs.
 None of these tools are required to compile and use the package because I have included all the generated code in the repository.
 Here is a summary: